Yountville, California: Economy

 Major employers in Yountville include the Veterans Home of California and The Vintage Estate.
 Domaine Chandon California is located immediately outside city limits.

 Media

-The Yountville Sun was a weekly newspaper with a 1,000 circulation published in the city since 1998.
-It was co-founded by Sharon Stensaas who sold it to Highway 29 Media in 2022.
+The Yountville Sun is a weekly newspaper with a 1,000 circulation published in the city since 1998.
+It was founded by Oscar Rhodes and his wife Sharon Stensaas, who sold it to Marc Hand of Highway 29 Media in 2022.
 The Sun went on hiatus in 2025 due to poor advertisement sales.
+A year later, the paper officially ceased, only for billionaire Gary Jabara to acquire and relaunch it.

 Arts and culture

 Culinary scene

 The French Laundry, founded by Sally Schmitt in 1978 and now owned by chef Thomas Keller, has a three-star Michelin Guide rating, and was twice named the "best restaurant in the world" by "The Worlds 50 Best" restaurant rating organization.
-Yountville is also the home of a Michelin one-star restaurant, Bouchon.
+Yountville is also the home of a Michelin one-star restaurant, Bouchon, also owned by Thomas Keller.
 With more than one Michelin star per 1,000 residents, Yountville claims the most Michelin stars per capita of anywhere in North America.